JustRegularLuna/ancient-johto/README.md

 This ROM Hack is a nostalgic, beta-inspired reimagining of Pokémon Gold & Silver Versions, built from the disassembly of [**Pokémon Red/Blue**][pokered] with a LOT of changes.

 It takes inspiration from:
-* Beta content leftover in the final versions of GSC.
+* Beta content found leftover in the released versions of Gold, Silver & Crystal.
 * The Space World '97 demo.
-* Various other leaked information that came out later.
+* Various other leaks that came out later.
-* The release versions of Gold, Silver, & Crystal.
+* Promotional materials from before the games were released, showing things such as the beta girl player.
-* The release versions of Red, Blue, & Yellow.
+* The released versions of Pokémon Gold, Silver, Crystal, Red, Blue, & Yellow.

-Of course, there is a LOT of creative license taken to fill in the massive gaps present in any of those beta sources, as they were all extremely unfinished, but enough was there that it hinted at things being a lot different from the games we got in the end.
+Of course, there is a LOT of creative license taken to fill in the massive gaps present in any of the prototype sources, as they were all in extremely unfinished states -- but they showed us that things would have been a lot different from the games we got in the end.

 ## What To Expect:

-This ROM Hack treats Gen 1 games as canon, but ignores all subsequent vanilla games.
-It is, after all, a replacement for Gold & Silver, essentially taking the timeline in a different direction.
-As such, do not expect Pokémon, characters, regions, etc. from Gen 3+ to make an appearance here.
-Their games have not happened yet, and would probably be very different once they did happen in a world where this was Gen 2.
+Pokémon RedGold & BlueSilver are replacements for vanilla Gold & Silver, taking the timeline in a different direction after the events of Red, Blue, & Yellow.
+Do not expect vanilla Gen 2 with a different coat of paint.
+Do not expect Pokémon, characters, regions, etc. from Gen 3+ to make an appearance here.

-Things you can expect to see in the "Kansai" (beta Johto) region include:
+Things you can expect to see in Pokémon RedGold & BlueSilver include:
-* Cities and towns based on the beta cities in final GSC, using the Space World '97 aesthetic.
-* Routes partially based on a later set of leaked maps, along with some fully custom route/area designs (a lot of the leaked routes were very empty and uninspired.)
+* The Kansai Region, heavily based on beta maps found leftover in the final versions of GSC, remapped in the style of the SW97 demo, with routes and landmarks that are from or inspired by multiple leaked prototype builds, though some areas are invented by me to help flesh out the region.
-* A storyline inspired by SW97's scraps of a storymode, vanilla GSC, and things mentioned or implied by beta NPCs text, placement, etc. with creative license to fill in the gaps.
+* A storyline inspired by SW97's very unfinished storymode, combined with vanilla GSC, and things indicated by beta NPCs text, placement, etc. (with creative license to fill in the gaps.)
-* A Pokédex list combining Pokémon from final GSC, SW97, and SW99.
+* A Pokédex list combining Pokémon from SW97, SW99, and final GSC.
 * Custom skill sets for Pokémon, not copied from current Gen or vanilla Gen 2.
 * A combination of vanilla Gen 1 and 2 attacks, beta attacks, and custom attacks to suit the Pokémon who are present.
+* Game mechanics that combine aspects of Gen 1, Gen 2, Beta Content, and custom changes.
+* DO NOT EXPECT MODERN GENERATION BATTLE MECHANICS such as Natures, Abilities, IVs and EVs, the Physical/Special Split, Mega Evolution, etc.

-I know this hack may not be everyone's cup of tea, and that is ok.
-But I hope the people who do find this interesting will enjoy it once it is ready.
+I know this hack may not appeal to everyone, and that is ok.
+I do, however, hope the people that find this interesting will enjoy it once it is ready.
+Since things are not always going to be vanilla, there will of course be documentation available for people that want it.

 ## Documentation: